teddyking/netsetgo/README.md

 ```

 Also note that netsetgo does not currently perform any cleanup of devices.
 Veth devices should
-be removed once they are no longer in use, but bridge devices will probably hang around.
+be removed automatically once they are no longer in use, but bridge devices will probably hang around.
+Finally, netsetgo isn't built to be run concurrently.

 ## Testing